STYLE SHEET

 In the first meeting we want to get to know the company vision and team.
 In the following meetings we like digging in deeper into specific areas of the company to understand how they will execute, the type of resources they require and getting to know the founder(s) in more detail.

 Alongside us, we’ve got a pretty incredible advisory board who help us with due diligence and we go to them for their perspective and advice.
-On our advisory board are Jackie Vullinghs (Partner, AirTree), Wendell Keuneman (General Partner, Tidal Ventures) and Lauren Capelin (Former Principal at Startmate).
+On our advisory board are Jackie Vullinghs (Partner, Airtree), Wendell Keuneman (General Partner, Tidal Ventures) and Lauren Capelin (Former Principal at Startmate).

 Our process generally takes about 2-3 weeks from start to finish.
 If we don’t invest, we try to give one or two specific reasons why we couldn’t build conviction through the process.